The Succulent Plant Page goes to Families of Succulent Plants goes to

 The flowering plants (Magnoliophyta, angiosperms) can be divided into two groups, Dicotyledons and Monocotyledons.

-The Dicotyledons are named for the two seed leaves or cotyledons produced from a sprouting seed with about 200,000 species within the group.
-Molecular analysis suggests that the Dicotyledons do not form a coherent taxonomic group and in future may be divided into Eudicots whose pollen has three grooves and Palaeodicots whose pollen has a single groove.
+Dicotyledons (John Ray, 1703) are named for the two seed leaves or cotyledons produced from a sprouting seed with about 200,000 species within the group.
+Molecular analysis suggests that the Dicotyledons do not form a coherent taxonomic group derived from a single ancestor and in future may be divided into Eudicots whose pollen has three grooves and Palaeodicots whose pollen has a single groove.

 Common features among Dicotyledons are vascular bundles forming a ring within the stem, flowers with parts in multiples of four or five, leaves with a branched network of veins, roots develping from the radicle and pollen grains with three grooves.

-The succulent Dicotyledons include the Bean, Cactus, Daisy, Gourd, Heather, Balsam, Ocotillo, Mesemb, Periwinkle, Spurge, and Stonecrop families.
-The monotypic genus Welwitschia is an example of an archaic Dicotyledon that only ever produces two cotyledons that elongate with age.
+Within the Gymnosperms, the monotypic genus Welwitschia is an example of an archaic Dicotyledon that only ever produces two cotyledons that elongate with age.